richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 ## Remove a noncommunity participant from a conversation in a private community

 - If a noncommunity member is added to a conversation, a reply appears in the conversation to note who was added.
-This reply contains a link to **Remove** the noncommunity member participant.
+The reply contains a link to **Remove** the noncommunity member participant.

 <a name="RemoveUser"> </a>